 We work with IRAP (International Refugee Assistance Project) to connect with and assist refugees still living in refugee camps and other precarious situations.
 IRAP uses the reports we translate to determine refugees’ eligibility for various resettlement pathways.
 So far, IRAP has identified at least 12 cases of exceptional medical vulnerability, four of which IRAP is currently providing with legal representation in the resettlement process.
 However, it too early to tell whether UNHCR, the UN Refugee Agency, or a government, has acted on any of these cases.

-Since we began in May, we have helped over 138 families and individuals from Syria, Iraq, Afghanistan, and Turkey.
+Since we began in May, we have helped over 138 families and individuals from Turkey, Syria, Iraq, Afghanistan, and Iran.